Deep Neural Networks and Tabular Data: A Survey: Deep Neural Networks for Tabular Data

 \subsubsection{Single-Dimensional Encoding}

 One of the critical obstacles for deep learning with tabular data are categorical variables.
-Since neural networks only accept real number vectors as input, these values must be transformed before a model can use them.
-Therefore, approaches from this group try to encode categorical variables in a way suitable for deep learning models.
+Since neural networks only accept real number vectors as inputs, these values must be transformed before a model can use them.
+Therefore, the first class of methods attempts to encode categorical variables in a way suitable for deep learning models.

-As~\cite{hancock2020survey} state in their survey, approaches in this group, are divided into \textit{deterministic} techniques, which can be used before training the model, and more complicated \textit{automatic} techniques that are part of the model architecture.
-There are many ways for deterministic data encoding, so we restrict ourselves to the most common ones without the claim of completeness.
+Approaches in this group~\cite{hancock2020survey} are divided into \textit{deterministic} techniques, which can be used before training the model, and more complicated \textit{automatic} techniques that are part of the model architecture.
+There are many ways for deterministic data encoding; hence we restrict ourselves to the most common ones without the claim of completeness.

-The most simple data encoding technique might be ordinal or label encoding.
-Every category is just mapped to a discrete numeric value, e.g., $\left\{ \texttt{``Apple''},~\texttt{``Banana''} \right\}$ are encoded as $\left\{ 0, 1\right\}$.
-Unfortunately, this method introduces an artificial order to previously unordered categories.
-Another straightforward method that does not include any order is the one-hot encoding.
-One column for each unique category is added to the data.
+The simplest data encoding technique might be ordinal or label encoding.
+Every category is just mapped to a discrete numeric value, e.g., $\left\{ \texttt{Apple},~\texttt{Banana} \right\}$ are encoded as $\left\{ 0, 1\right\}$.
+One drawback of this method may be that it introduces an artificial order to previously unordered categories.
+Another straightforward method that does not induce any order is the one-hot encoding.
+One additional column for each unique category is added to the data.
 Only the column corresponding to the observed category is assigned the value one, with the other values being zero.
-In our example, \texttt{``Apple''} could be encoded as \texttt{(1,0)} and \texttt{``Banana''} as \texttt{(0,1)}.
-Having a diverse set of categories in the data, this method, of course, can lead to high-dimensional sparse feature vectors (and the ``curse of dimensionality'' problem).
+In our example, \texttt{Apple} could be encoded as \texttt{(1,0)} and \texttt{Banana} as \texttt{(0,1)}.
+In the presence of a diverse set of categories in the data, this method can lead to high-dimensional sparse feature vectors and exacerbate the ``curse of dimensionality'' problem.

 Binary encoding limits the number of new columns by transforming the qualitative data into a numerical representation (as the label encoding does) and using the binary format of the number.
-Again the digits are split into different columns, but there are only $\log(c)$ new columns if $c$ is the number of unique categorical values.
-If we extend our example to three fruits, e.g., \{\texttt{``Apple''}, \texttt{``Banana''}, \texttt{``Pear''}\}, we only need two columns to represent them: \texttt{(01), (10), (11)}.
+Again the digits, are split into different columns, but there are only $\log(c)$ new columns if $c$ is the number of unique categorical values.
+If we extend our example to three fruits, e.g., \{\texttt{Apple}, \texttt{Banana}, \texttt{Pear}\}, we only need two columns to represent them: \texttt{(01)}, \texttt{(10)}, \texttt{(11)}.